greenled/portainer-stack-utils/README.md

 **WARNING**: In debug mode the script prints as much information as possible, including configuration values (with Portainer credentials) and Portainer API responses (with sensitive information like authentication token and stacks environment variables).
 Avoid using debug mode in CI/CD pipelines, as pipeline logs are usually recorded.

 Debug mode can be enabled through [DEBUG_MODE envvar](#with-envvars) or [-d flag](with-flags).

+### Strict mode

+In strict mode the script never updates an existent stack, and instead exits with an error.
+Following the same principle, it never removes an unexistent stack.

+Strict mode can be enabled through [STRICT_MODE envvar](#with-envvars) or [-t flag](with-flags).

 ## License